Keto Low Carb Avocado & Protein Waffles: 1.2g carbs.

 Acacia Senegal or Psyllium Husk?

 For this waffle recipe you can use either fibre.
 I recommend Acacia Senegal if you are sensitive to psyllium – as I am.
-With my favourite brand unavailable, I had run into difficulty sourcing good psyllium husk.
-The poor quality of the psylliums I tested led to many baking disasters as well as many painfully bloated nights.
+With my favourite brand unavailable, I had run into difficulty sourcing the right psyllium husk.
 Hence my decision to start using Acacia Senegal as an alternative.
 It has worked wonders so far and I’m really happy with it.
 I realise it’s an expensive purchase, but when you’re using 5g at a time the cost really does pale to insignificance.

 Here’s an American-style breakfast of bacon, eggs, keto low carb avocado & protein waffles and sugar free maple syrup.
 Ketohusband loved it.